We've had a lot of questions coming up lately regarding teaching & selling ornaments and/or patterns, so I want to address these here.

 (If you know of anyone who is illegally sharing any of my work, please CONTACT ME.
 I offer a reward for tipping me off about the illegal use of my eBooks/designs.)

 *Much of this comes down to what is morally right.
-If you learned it from me (or Monica), that means we put our love, time, and work into coming up with it.
-It is NOT okay with us to claim any of our techniques or designs as your own, or to teach it to others without asking our permission.... and it is completely ILLEGAL to share/copy/distribute any of our copyrighted works (please read all of the FAQs below for more details).
+If you learned it from us, that means we put our love, time, and work into coming up with it.
+It is NOT okay with us to claim any of our techniques or designs as your own, or to teach it to others.... and it is completely ILLEGAL to share/copy/distribute any of our copyrighted works (please read all of the FAQs below for more details).

 *If you are unsure about what you are allowed to do regarding any of our patterns, please just ask!

 Copyright refers to the laws that govern the ownership of an original creation.
 Copyright laws exist to protect those who create a work, from the unauthorized distribution of that work by others.